jizel/snap-im-tests/tests/README.md

 Credentials for Tomcat console are admin:admin, for MySQL root:root, for ActiveMQ admin:admin as well.

 When you are running natively (without VirtualBox), your services are not running in virtual machine but directly at your computer.
-In that case you can inspect IP of the container by executing
+In that case you can inspect IP of the container by executing:

 `docker inspect --format '{{ .NetworkSettings.IPAddress }}' <container id>`